daniel-rusu/pods4k/immutable-arrays/README.md

 ![Memory Layout of immutable arrays](src/main/resources/immutable-array-memory-layout.drawio.png)

-Note that the `values` variable of type `ImmutableIntArray` actually references a regular primitive int array.
+Note that the `values` variable of type `ImmutableIntArray` actually references a regular primitive int array in the bytecode.

 Here is the same example but operating on a regular primitive array and ending up with a read-only list: